Roll20/roll20-api-scripts/Its A Trap/README.md

 The following basic TrapEffect properties are supported:
 * api (string): An API chat command that will be executed when the trap is activated.
 If the constants TRAP_ID and VICTIM_ID are provided, they will be replaced by the IDs for the trap token and the token for the trap's victim, respectively in the API chat command message.
+* fx (string or FX definition JSON): The name of a special FX object or a definition for custom special FX.
 * message (string): This is the message that will be displayed when the trap activates.
 * sound (string): The name of a sound that will be played when the trap activates.
 * trapId (string): The ID of the trap token.
 This is set automatically by the script.